-There is a common belief that says you cannot be generous if you don’t have money.
+There is a common belief that says you cannot live generous if you don’t have money.
 However, living generously goes beyond giving financially.
-Giving through acts of service and volunteer work require time and energy.
-These two gifts are often more valuable to the recipients than money.
+Acts of generosity like volunteering and serving require time and energy.
+These gifts are often more valuable to the recipients than money.
 Leave a lasting and priceless legacy by using your unique abilities and passions to meet the needs in your community.

 How does living generously impact your legacy?